 To keep you and your family safe, we have compiled a few prevention tips, along with instructions on how to secure your new furniture with the tip restraints that we have provided.
 Please be aware that these restraints will reduce, but not completely eliminate the risk of tip-overs.

-Follow these simple steps to protect a child from injury or death
+Follow these simple steps to protect a child or anyone from injury or death

 DO NOT place TVs atop dressers.